 With an older client who has Alzheimer’s both Stuart and I take him on short day trips weekly, taking the train and ferry.
 We have fun and on the last outing threw a ball around and played catch.
 When we got back to the house he didn’t remember what we had done, but he did enjoy the moment when we were doing it and I think that is what is important.
 Living in the moment!!
 Initially he treated us as strangers, but there has been a growing recognition and ease.

-For more information about becoming a Social Carer click here, and see if you have what it takes to become a Social Carer!
+Want to become a Social Carer like Bev?
+Learn more about what the job involves, and see if you have what it takes to become a Social Carer!